PFML: Self-Supervised Learning of Time-Series Data Without Representation Collapse: Experiments

-For fine-tuning our pre-trained models, we use a 29-hour (91,449 frames) labeled dataset of IMU data (41 recordings and distinct participants) for two separate tasks: posture classification and movement classification.
+For fine-tuning our pre-trained models, we use a 29-hour (91,449 frames) labeled dataset of IMU data \cite{maiju_commsmed} (41 recordings and distinct participants) for two separate tasks: posture classification and movement classification.
 The data contains nine annotated movement categories (still, roll left/right, pivot left/right, proto/elementary/fluent movement, transition) and seven annotated posture categories (prone, supine, left/right side, crawl posture, sitting, standing) for each 2.3-second frame.
 For model training, we use all annotated data, but we only use the frames in which all annotators agreed on the label for model testing.
-We train our models separately for both classification tasks using the so-called iterative annotation refinement labels from \citet{maiju_scientific_reports}.
+We train our models separately for both classification tasks using the so-called iterative annotation refinement labels from Airaksinen et al. \cite{maiju_scientific_reports}.

 Model fine-tuning is run using recording-level 10-fold cross-validation on the 41 distinct recordings of the labeled dataset.
 We split each training fold into separate training and validation sets in a ratio of 80:20 recordings.
-The unweighted average F1 score (UAF1) on the validation set is used as the training criterion, and we select the best-performing model based on validation set UAF1 score.
+Due to large class imbalances in the labeled dataset of IMU data (see Airaksinen et al. \cite{maiju_commsmed}), the unweighted average F1 score (UAF1) is used as our performance metric.
+We use UAF1 on the validation set as the training criterion, and we select the best-performing model based on validation set UAF1 score.
 We use random sensor dropout ($p=0.3$) for data augmentation during model fine-tuning.
 The final UAF1 score of fine-tuning is computed from an aggregate confusion matrix across all test folds.
-For further details regarding the pre-training and fine-tuning hyperparameters, see Appendix \ref{sec_appendix_training_hyperparameters}.
+For further details regarding the pre-training and fine-tuning hyperparameters, see Appendix B in the supplementary material.